stefanzan/HaskellStudyMemo/monad/monadTransformers.md

 ### (>>=)

 First recall the definition of MaybeT, and we add the implementation of >>=.

+2014.11.05: use newtype to define a newtype can be instantiated to a Monad.

     newtype MaybeT m a = MaybeT { runMaybeT :: m (Maybe a)}